 1. Have them read aloud.
-This forces them to go slower, which gives them more time to process what they read and in turn improves reading comprehension.
+This encourages them to go slower, which gives them more time to process what they read and in turn improves reading comprehension.
 Plus, they're not only seeing the words — they're hearing them, too!
 You can also take turns reading aloud.

 2. Provide books at the right level.
-Make sure your child gets lots of practice reading books that aren't too hard.
+Make sure your school-aged reader gets lots of practice reading books that aren't too hard.
 They should recognize at least 90 percent of the words without any help.
 Stopping any more often than that to figure out a word makes it tough for kids to focus on the overall meaning of the story.